AI tools for finding scientific sources

 • Licensed and recommended by the University of Jyväskylä!

-• Keenious is a tool utilising LLMs and vector search for finding scientific sources.
+• Keenious is a tool specialized in finding scientific sources.

 • Keenious is best for exploring new topics, multidisciplinary information seeking, and supporting scientific writing.